Published 10 Aug 2022

 Utilize Tools: How can you “secretly” shop?

 A mobile device is more discreet and convenient than a piece of paper.
-Secret shoppers can use a mobile app like iAuditor by SafetyCulture to fill out pre-made industry checklists.
+Secret shoppers can use a mobile app like SafetyCulture (formerly iAuditor) to fill out pre-made industry checklists.
 With iAuditor, mystery shoppers can generate and submit detailed reports even before leaving commercial establishments.

 Mystery shopper reports should be created according to the specifications of the hiring company or agency but they should always be accurate, unbiased, and comprehensive.
 They should provide clients insight on how to improve their products and services, as well as track competitor performance.
 Follow the steps below to write a mystery shopper report: